markjohnrojas19-commits/odin-recipes/README.md

 # odin-recipes

-This repo is focus on learing the basic html.
+This repo is focus on learning the basic html.